dszakallas/profile/src/_posts/2022-06-27-flux-vs-argocd.md

 Since February we have been working on adopting Kubernetes and cloud-native technologies at [Turbine.ai](https://turbine.ai) for our simulation platform.
 Part of the job entailed figuring out how to onboard developers who didn't practice DevOps before.

 I've worked for couple of companies in the last 7 years.
-All of them have been using Kubernetes to some degree, and I am proud to add that Turbine.ai adopted it with my lead.
-It's been quite a journey for me since I first encountered the technology in 2015, not long after securing my first full time role as a software engineer at RisingStack, a company developing a SaaS app monitoring product at the time.
+All of them have been using Kubernetes to some degree, and the last one, Turbine.ai adopted it with my lead.
+It's been quite a journey for me since I first encountered the technology in 2015, not long after securing my first full time role as a software engineer at SaaS start-up.
 Back then, the only major cloud vendor that had a managed public K8s offering was GCP (GKE).
 It was fresh and pretty much all backend engineers at our company were pretty hyped about migrating to GKE from Heroku.

 I later moved on to a role more aligned with my aspiration of working on distributed data processing pipelines with Apache Spark and had little exposure to K8s for over a year and a half.
 My path eventually lead back to the container orchestrator when I started working with the ML team, and deployed workflows.
 I recall manually installing and upgrading Apache Airflow (which was the only service I operated) with Helm, all from my development laptop.
 If the templates rendered the release was good to go.